nextstepitt/standard-course-template/README.md

 The structure of the LaTeX documents is such that you really do not need to know much about LaTeX.
 All that is really necessary is to understand where to put image files and how to use the macros that have been defined for you!
 You should simply be able to plug your content into the templates and everything will work.
+If you need more help a guide to the LaTeX typesetting system is available at https://en.wikibooks.org/wiki/LaTeX.

-Note: $ and & are sometimes special characters in the LaTeX world; escape them by preceeding them with a backslash in your text.
+Note: %, $, {, #, &, _, and } are special characters in LaTeX text and must be escaped by preceeding them with a backslash.
+These characters are not special in a code block.
+Full details about LaTeX special characters is available at https://en.wikibooks.org/wiki/LaTeX/Special_Characters.

+The workbook is designed to be formatted into PDF textbook or PDF slides.
+In the textbook as many topics as possible are placed on each page to save space and printing costs.
+Topics are numbered, so instead of slide pages tracking page for page refer to topic numbers.

+The slides are in 16:9 ratio in landscape mode.
+Slides have one topic per page; if the information does not fit on one page it is extended onto following pages.

 The workbook is divided into a preamble of LaTeX definitions for consistent course material, and a series of subfiles in each chapter of the book.
 The book starts with a *00_Front-Matter* chapter that contains subfiles for: